scheduleonce/once-ui/projects/ui/src/lib/oui/dialog/README.md

 Tabbing through the elements of the dialog will keep focus inside of the dialog element, wrapping back to the first tabbable element when reaching the end of the tab sequence.

+Regions can be declared explicitly with an initial focus element by using the `cdkFocusRegionStart`, `cdkFocusRegionEnd` DOM attributes. `cdkFocusRegionStart` and `cdkFocusRegionEnd` define the region within which focus will be trapped.
+When using the tab key, focus will move through this region and wrap around on either end.

 #### Keyboard interaction

 By default pressing the escape key will close the dialog.
 While this behavior can be turned off via the `disableClose` option, users should generally avoid doing so as it breaks the expected interaction pattern for screen-reader users.